ilya-aki/introToIM/finalProject/journal.md

 My logic was that, for every bubble, the canvas needs to be filled with a new color.
 I backed up this idea with another simple code where I drew 2 shapes with 2 different colors.
 Both color were displayed, which made me think that several fill() functions will not disrupt each other, as they affect only what is after them until a new fill has been declared.

 I decided to scale up this example.

-[insert picture].
-https://user-images.githubusercontent.com/61503490/125186964-477a9e00-e23e-11eb-99da-8a4469e5aa46.jpg
+Here are my notes on this: https://user-images.githubusercontent.com/61503490/125186964-477a9e00-e23e-11eb-99da-8a4469e5aa46.jpg

 I was questioning the way the for() loop was working.
 I thought that every frame, it goes through the entire array of bubbles (horizontally) , and assigns a new color, which might have been the source of the problem.
 I needed the for() loop to go through each bubble several times, in a way, vertically, to preserve its color through the entire fall.